Helping ensure our woodlands survive, and thrive.

 By implementing comprehensive invasive species control measures woodlands can be protected and restored promoting the health and resilience of forest ecosystems for the future.

 Thick vegetation inhibits tree regeneration and limits wildlife habitats.
-Flailing and dense undergrowth control in woodlands are techniques used to manage and reduce the density of vegetation, shrubs and small trees in forested areas.
+Flailing and brush cutting are techniques used to manage and reduce the density of undergrowth in woodlands.